RyanAHayden/ryha-config/README.md

 # ryha-config
-This is My Windows Config For Theming &amp; Applications. <br>
+This is My Windows Config For Tiling. <br>
 Mostly for personal reasons but feel free to mess around with the configs.

+!!
+GlazeWM Zebar themes are not changed by `CHANGE_COLORS.md` yet.

 Install what you want manually or use the included `installs.bat`

-python glaze dependency `python -m pip install websockets`
+python dwindle dependency `python -m pip install websockets`

 # Install